-In this lecture, we provide an overview about Blockchain systems and systems engineering, focusing on technical details and applications of blockchain systems.
-We introduce cryptographic hash functions, and present their properties.
+In this lecture, we provide an overview of Blockchain systems and systems engineering, focusing on technical details and applications of blockchain systems.
+We introduce cryptographic hash functions and present their properties.
 Then the data structure and the working principles of the Bitcoin blockchain are investigated in detail.
 We analyze the Proof of Work consensus mechanism of Bitcoin and illustrate the mining scheme.
 Following this, we demonstrate the system architecture of the Ethereum blockchain with a focus on the Ethereum Virtual Machine and smart contracts.
 Subsequently, the Solidity language is explained in terms of syntax, types, and design.
 Ethereum decentralized applications(dApps) are illustrated with current standards and frameworks, and specifics to dApp developments are introduced.
 Alternative approaches to distributed ledger technologies in the enterprise space are also discussed.
-Accordingly, the Hyperledger project and the framework Fabric are unfolded.
+Accordingly, the Hyperledger project and the framework Fabric are unfolded, together with Corda.
 We inspect the risks, challenges, and limitations of the technology and present an overview of the current state of the blockchain ecosystem.

 Content and Goals

 Blockchain technology and, in general, distributed ledger technology (DLT) provides the technical foundation for the development and usage of innovative, decentralized distributed systems.
 In this lecture, we analyze the characteristics of these technologies.
 Additionally, students should be empowered to analyze and develop Blockchain-based solutions.
 Following contents are going to be covered:

 Goals: After the successful participation in this module, the students are able to analyze Blockchain-based application systems.
 Further, they are able to create these systems for given use cases and to select an appropriate technology.
 They understand the technological foundations such that they are enabled to comprehend and assess alternative distributed ledger technologies.